iwasaki-kenta/keita/README.md

 ## Dependencies

-PyTorch, TorchVision, and the bleeding edge build version of TorchText are needed to use this library.
+PyTorch, TorchVision, TQDM, and the bleeding edge build version of TorchText are needed to use this library.

 ## Contents